The importance of mobile-first web design.

-Although some early metrics aren’t seeing huge shifts in rankings, the update, according to Google, “will have a significant impact on our search results,” and “users will find it easier to get relevant, high-quality search results that are optimized for their devices.”
+Although some early metrics aren’t seeing considerable shifts in rankings, the update, according to Google, “will have a significant impact on our search results,” and “users will find it easier to get relevant, high-quality search results that are optimized for their devices.”

 1. Test your website for responsive design

 Enter the URL to see exactly what mobile viewers see and how to improve the site.

-2. Update your site with responsive design
+2. Update your website with responsive design

-Although mobile-friendly design isn’t a new concept, fewer that 10 percent of sites have been designed with the mobile user in mind.
+Although mobile-friendly design isn’t a new concept, fewer than 10 per cent of sites have been designed with the mobile user in mind.

 3. Format and align content for maximum mobile impact

-Keep paragraphs short and create a layout that doesn’t require readers to scroll endlessly to get to the important information.
+Keep paragraphs short and create a layout that doesn’t require readers to scroll endlessly to get to the critical information.

-With thousands of messages coming through every day, it is essential for companies to optimize website content in a way that is engaging, value-oriented, and attention-grabbing.
+With thousands of messages coming through every day, companies need to optimize website content in a way that is engaging, value-oriented, and attention-grabbing.